 Note: Taking compensatory rest breaks is part of night shift workers rights.
 It helps to make up for the extra time spent in work.

 A different set of rules and limits apply to night workers in a 'mobile' capacity.
-Typical examples include jobs in air transport, road, and at sea.
+Typical examples include jobs in air transport, road driving hours, and for seafarer working and living rights.
 The rules provide these workers with 'adequate rest'.

 Staff members in these types of jobs must take 'compensatory rest' breaks.
 They replace the breaks taken during the day time in a normal working week.
 But, they only relate to staff when night work limits do not apply.